filecoin-project/FIPs/FIPS/fip-new-syscall-api.md

 ## Abstract

-The current procedure for emitting an event through the FVM SDK involves sending an ActorEvent structure as input.
+The current procedure for emitting an event through the FVM SDK involves sending an `ActorEvent` structure as input.
 This structure is encoded into a byte array with CBOR formatting and then sent to the kernel.

 Inside the kernel, complete CBOR deserialization is necessary before any validation can occur, which results in an upfront gas charge.
 However, accurately estimating the gas charge is challenging, as the original size of the `ActorEvent` remains unknown until the CBOR byte array is fully deserialized.
 Consequently, to ensure sufficient gas, a slightly higher gas fee is imposed, making this process more costly than necessary.

-Moreover, the upfront cost of deserialization must be paid before any validation on the `ActorEvent` instance can take place.
+Moreover, the current gas charge is estimated based on the cost of emitting EVM events and won't be accurate for general events emitted by Wasm actors.
+Thus, we propose a new approach to calculating the gas cost, which should account for any type of emitted events.

 ## Change Motivation

 This proposal aims to optimize the `emit_event` syscall by eliminating the need for CBOR encoding altogether.
-This change would enable precise gas charging since the original size of the `ActorEvent` is known, and it would allow validation to be performed concurrently during the deserialization of the input.
+This change enables precise gas charging since the original size of the `ActorEvent` is known including total sizes of key and value lenghts allowing us to charge them separately in addition to fixed overhead of each event entry.
+Moreover, this proposal allows validation to be performed concurrently during the deserialization of the input.

 ## Specification

 Currently the [`emit_event`](https://docs.rs/fvm_sdk/latest/fvm_sdk/sys/event/fn.emit_event.html) syscall is defined as:

 ```rust
 pub fn emit_event(